julio-cfa/julio-cfa.github.io/_pages/about.md

 ---
-layout: default
+title: Whoami
+permalink: /about/
 ---

 # Whoami

-<p>I am currently a Senior Security Engineer and hold a few certifications, such as CBBH, eWPTXv2, eWPTv1, eJPTv1, CRTO, BSCP, and more.
+<p>I am currently a Head of Security @ Rocket.Chat and hold a few certifications, such as CBBH, eWPTXv2, eWPTv1, eJPTv1, CRTO, BSCP, and more.
 I transitioned from the legal field to cybersecurity in 2019.
 My activities can be summed up to:</p>
 <ul>
     <li>Web application and API pentesting based on OWASP methodologies such as the WSTG;</li>
     <li>Mobile application pentesting (Android and iOS) based on OWASP metholodogies such as the MSTG;</li>